Bilateral relations

 The Australian Government has limited all bilateral cooperation with Belarus due to its support for Russia’s full-scale invasion of Ukraine.
 Australia only engages bilaterally with Belarus when it is critical to delivering on our national interests.

-The Australian Government has asked all state, territory and local governments and public universities to put on hold existing bilateral cooperation with the Belarusian governments, including Belarusian subnational government entities, and to reconsider new engagement.
+The Australian Government has asked all state, territory and local governments and public universities to put on hold existing bilateral cooperation with the Belarusian government, including Belarusian subnational government entities, and to reconsider new engagement.

-From 4 December 2024, new rules under the Foreign Arrangements Scheme require that any new arrangements between Australian sub-national governments or universities, and universities in Belarus (or Russia), must be notified.
+From 4 December 2024, any new arrangements between Australian state, territory and local governments and public universities, and universities in Belarus (or Russia), must be notified under the Foreign Arrangements Scheme.

 Sanctions